28000 is an international supply chain security

 security management system, and

 to look for improvement opportunities.
-Management reviews are
+Management

 also used to identify and assess